-A case study is one of the most powerful tools in your marketing toolbox.
+A SaaS case study is one of the most powerful tools in your marketing toolbox.
 But it’s only valuable if it gets in front of the right eyes.
-Are you doing enough to distribute and promote your case studies?
+Are you doing enough to promote your case studies?

-Give prospects every opportunity to find and read it by distributing and promoting your case studies in these 7 ways.
+Give prospects every opportunity to find and read it by promoting your case studies in these 7 ways.

-7 ways to distribute and promote your case studies
+7 ways to promote your case studies for maximum effect

 1. On your website